 How to style - Keep it pretty natural on top.
 If you want to use product to give some hold then use a product with a low shine, and matte finish.

 Perhaps better known as more of a 50-60's haircut, but the pompadour started its rise in the 1940's, with a little less volume than in its later years as it was just coming about, but that may be appreciated by some gents who don't want too much volume to the hair!

 How to switch it up in 2017 (if you want to - nothing wrong with classic) - add some more volume than they did in the 40s and keep the back and sides short and clean.

-What to use to style - Use a product that gives texture and a good hold like Joe Grooming Texture Paste.
+What to use to style - Use a product that gives texture and a good hold, like a paste.

 Another big one from the movie stars of the era!
 Back in the 40's they'd use things like vaseline and lard to give the slicked back look, luckily for us we now have products that can get this look a lot more easily!